 If you’re already a driver and you can’t log in, your account has been deactivated.
-You need to find out how you were deactivated by submitting a question to Uber, or visiting an in-person office.
+You need to find out how you were deactivated by submitting a question to Uber or visiting an in-person office.

 How do I submit a question to Uber?

-How do I submit a question to Uber if I can’t log into the app?
+How do I submit a question to Uber if I can’t log in to the app?

 How do I call Uber?
 Is there a support phone number?

-I’m already an Uber driver but I want to do delivery too.
+I’m already an Uber driver, but I want to do delivery, too.
 How do I do that?

 To sign up for delivery, go to: Help > Delivery > Sign up to deliver with Uber

 I’m having an issue and submitting a question is getting me nowhere.
 What can I do?